Adrian Picardi: 2012–present

 In 2012, Picardi and Airsoft GI created a fan film based on the videogame series Left 4 Dead.
 Within 4 days of releasing the initial teaser, the clip amassed over 2.5 million views and massive buzz online, including outlets such as PC Gamer, Complex, Game Informer, and Valve (creators of the game itself).

-In early 2013, Picardi had created a production company Aureus Grex alongside his long time best friend, Sunny Jain.
+In early 2013, Picardi created the production company Aureus Grex alongside his long time best friend, Sunny Jain.

 In 2016, Aureus Grex and Corridor Digital teamed up to release a series of live-action spots for Ubisoft and Tom Clancy's The Division entitled Agent Origins.
 Picardi directed, shot, and edited three of the four episodes titled Escape, Ashes, and Conspiracies.

-Currently Picardi is developing two feature films, as well as a project with Warner Brother's digital arm, Blue Ribbon Content.
+Currently, Picardi is developing two feature films, as well as a project with Warner Brother's digital arm, Blue Ribbon Content.